dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Here, `fp` is variable of function pointer type.
 The function returns its result by reference.
 Omitting parentheses is an error.
-While at this place, `ref` cannot refer to the variable, it is still invalid without clarifying parentheses, as it would look like `ref` referred to the variable and not the return type.
-It also keeps `ref` variables open for the future.
+Not allowing `ref` without parentheses not only clarifies intent, it keeps `ref` variables open for the future.
-Note that, as of writing this, Walter Bright has a `ref` variables proposal draft [here](https://github.com/WalterBright/documents/blob/master/varRef.md).
+As of writing this, Walter Bright has a proposal draft for `ref` variables [here](https://github.com/WalterBright/documents/blob/master/varRef.md).

 #### Declaring a function that returns a function pointer